OfficeDev/hands-on-labs/O3652/O3652-4 Deep Dive in Office Excel Add-ins/Lab.md

 	})();
 	````

-1. Start a debugging session by pressing the **{F5}** key to inspect the app's new HTML layout.
-You should see the user interface appears like the one in the following screenshot.
+1. Start a debugging session by pressing the **{F5}** key to inspect the add-in's new HTML layout.
+You should see that the UI appears like the one in the following screenshot.

 	![](Images/Fig13.png)